 How easy, or difficult, is this to do?
 In general, I'd say the ability to adapt to life's frustrations varies in proportion to your personal evolution.
 Adjusting or accommodating to below-the-belt blows of "outrageous fortune" hardly hinges on some inborn personality trait either.
 For the most part, it simply reflects how much you've been able to learn from painful lessons in your past.
 And being able to make allowances for, and come to terms with, all that interferes with your desires doesn't really come naturally.
 It's something that requires conscious cultivation.
 So when something blatantly unfair happens to you, be ever-mindful of how (between your ears) you process it.

 You need to carefully mull over how you're going to respond to anything keenly felt as an injustice.
 Succumbing to the temptation to react with impulsive anger may offer the immediate consolation of feeling righteous, self-righteous, or morally superior.
-But the associated costs of taking this low road to "re-empowerment" is that it inevitably sacrifices your inner tranquility, your peace of mind.
+But the associated cost of taking this low road to "re-empowerment" is that it inevitably sacrifices your inner tranquility and peace of mind.
 And the more you invest your vital stores of energy in getting back at whatever you perceive as having harmed you, the more likely you are to turn immediate setbacks into chronic limitations and constraints.
 In which case your choosing (however unwittingly) not to "get on with it," not to move forward in your life's journey, becomes no one's responsibility but your own.
-Inadvertently, it's you yourself that has blocked the way to personal satisfaction and fulfillment.
+Inadvertently, it's you yourself who has blocked the way to your satisfaction and fulfillment.

 So, when you're suddenly taken aback by one of life's periodic fines, how can you best respond?

-Here are my three "A's" for quickly moving beyond the unwelcome obstacles that, fortuitously, may have landed squarely on your path:
+Here are my three "A's" for quickly moving beyond unwelcome obstacles in your path:

 Or might it suffice simply to let out a single, extended, self-compassionate sigh—and then, life-affirmingly, begin to put it all behind you?